NEET/JEE Coaching Scholarship

 Answer:

-Ans.
-The answer is the option (c) Pine
+The answer is option (c) Pine

-Explanation: Vessels are present in angiosperms and absent in gymnosperms, and hence, Pine is a gymnosperm and is the correct answer.
+Explanation: Vessels are present in angiosperms and absent in gymnosperms, and hence, Pine is a gymnosperm and the correct answer.

 Question:12